The Landlord Redress Scheme Explained: How PRS Ombudsman Redress Works

 TL;DR: The landlord redress scheme is the statutory name for the new PRS Landlord Ombudsman under the Renters' Rights Act 2025.
 Once it launches — the government expects 2028 — every private landlord in England letting on an assured tenancy must join, and only tenants can bring complaints.
 The ombudsman can order a landlord to apologise, take or undo an action, share information, or pay compensation of up to £25,000, and its decisions are binding.
 Councils can fine a landlord who fails to join up to £7,000 for an initial breach and up to £40,000 — or prosecute — for continuing or repeated breaches.
 It is not live yet, so the job today is to prepare, not to register.

-The Act calls it a "landlord redress scheme"; the government's public-facing material calls it the "PRS Landlord Ombudsman".
+Yes — "landlord redress scheme" and "PRS Landlord Ombudsman" refer to the same mandatory scheme.
 The distinction is just legal drafting.
 The legislation (Renters' Rights Act 2025, Part 2) gives the Secretary of State the power to require landlords to join an approved redress scheme; the body that runs that scheme is the ombudsman.
 On 28 April 2026 the government laid the draft Private Landlord Redress Schemes (Approval and Designation) Regulations 2026 before Parliament — the framework that will approve a scheme administrator — which is why the "redress scheme" terminology has started appearing in searches.

 The scheme handles complaints about how a landlord manages a tenancy — the everyday failures that fall below the threshold of court action but still affect a tenant's home.
 Typical grounds include: